piwh1000/awesome-productivity/README.md

 - [Todo.txt](http://todotxt.com/) – Tired of having complicated apps to organize your tasks?
 Todo.txt is a technique that uses a single `.txt` file to help you get the job done.
 - [OmniFocus](https://www.omnigroup.com/omnifocus) – A Getting Things Done based task manager for Mac OS X and iOS.
 - [Taskwarrior](http://taskwarrior.org/) – An open source command line task manager.
 Flexible, fast, efficient, and unobtrusive.
+- [Hello Focus](http://hellofocus.com/) – Hello Focus was built from the ground-up based on scientific studies, to make our users more productive.

 ### Task Automation
  - [IFTTT](https://ifttt.com) – Allows you to create chains of conditional statements (called _recipes_) between web services in order to make the web work for you and boost your productivity.